vasilecampeanu/www/html/README.md

 ## Descriptive link name

-## Use relevant combination of words based on history data
+## Use relevant combination of words based on historical data